Yarichin Bitch Club: Characters

 A chemistry teacher at Morimori Academy.
 He is eventually revealed to be in a secret relationship with Shikatani, and will frequently have sex with him in the classroom when school hours are over; however, he is blackmailing him.

 Media

 Manga

 Yarichin Bitch Club is written and illustrated by Ogeretsu Tanaka, who had been posting it on Pixiv since 2012.
-The webcomic later received a print publication by Gentosha in 2016, with chapters being released in six bound volumes.
+The webcomic later received a print publication by Gentosha in 2016, with chapters being released in seven bound volumes.

 The manga has been licensed for publication in the United States by SuBLime.